Taskkill/dynamic-sandbox/README.md

 `restricted` properties in `evaluate` function.

 # Design
-By default it's mean to restrict everything what is not explicitly allowed or defined by context.
+By default it's mean to restrict everything what is not explicitly allowed or defined by snippet context.
 You can use `allowed` object to define which properties should be given access to.
 You can also use `context` object to override variables, for example console, you can easily hijack console.log in evaluated code and feed your output somewhere else.
-Overrode variables has higher priority than implicit restricting, so you can restrict everything non declared in code snippet and then selectively pick and allow/override some of properties easily.
+Overrode variables has higher priority than implicit restriction, so you can restrict everything non declared in code snippet and then selectively pick and allow/override some of variables easily.

 # Terminal mode